-Fire Fighting

-Alert Fire Brigade and tell them location and nature of hazard.

-Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water courses.
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear full body protective clothing with breathing apparatus.
+Prevent, by any means available, spillage from entering drains or water course.
 Use fire fighting procedures suitable for surrounding area.
-DO NOT approach containers suspected to be hot.
+Do not approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
 Fire/Explosion Hazard Non combustible.
 Not considered to be a significant fire risk.
 Expansion or decomposition on heating may lead to violent rupture of containers.
 Decomposes on heating and may produce toxic/ irritating fumes.
 May emit acrid smoke.
 Decomposition may produce toxic fumes of: nitrogen oxides (NOx) HAZCHEM Not Applicable